Skip to content

 Found it.
 At frame 337, the player velocity spikes to 45 units/frame — the CharacterBody3D tunnels through the wall collision shape.
 The move_and_slide delta is too large for the CollisionShape3D thickness (0.3 units).
 Two fixes: thicken the collision shape to 1.0, or enable continuous collision detection.

-You press F9 to mark the bug moment (use the dock's Record button to start), and the agent scrubs through the spatial timeline to find exactly what went wrong — no screenshots, no narration, no guessing from code.
+You press F9 to mark the bug moment — the dashcam saves the last 60 seconds of spatial data — and the agent scrubs through the spatial timeline to find exactly what went wrong — no screenshots, no narration, no guessing from code.

 Real Debugging Scenarios